Asking yourself "Do I need a cover letter?" We surveyed 200 hiring decision-makers to find out if cover letters are still important in 2023.

 [Target Company Name] are seeking a [Target Position Name], with competencies in [refer to the requirements of the job].
 At [Previous Employer Name], I was regularly writing for a readership of [estimate readership], and I have acquired priceless expertise in [refer to the requirements of the job], which brought about a [a metric, achievement, or statistic that proves your excellence in this area].
 I have authored over [number] texts in the fields of [subject matter].
 I have also devoted a lot of time to developing my managerial skills through [relevant responsibilities, duties, or projects you’ve successfully completed, supported by metrics, if possible].

 Expert Hint: Don’t know what your typing speed is?
 In approximately 60 seconds, you will!
 Take an online test and run it a few times to find the average.
-If you don’t have experience to put on your journalist internship cover letter, you can even take the accuracy rate from this test and put it next to your wpm here, and in the skills section on your resume.
+If you don’t have experience to put on your journalist internship cover letter, you can even take the accuracy rate from this test and put it next to your wpm here, and along with your key skills for a resume.

 5. Show Them The Passion